emilyychenn/emilyychenn/README.md

 ## About Me

 - 📍  Originally from Ottawa, Ontario; currently located in Vancouver, BC
-- 🌱  Currently self-learning React
+- 🌱  Currently learning Typescript, NodeJS, and React
-- 💻  TAing an introductory computer science course
+- 💻  TAing a second-year computer science course
 - 🌐  Feel free to visit my [website](https://emilylynnchen.netlify.app/) to learn more!